safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**15) Save, Publish, and Run Workspace**
 <br>Save the workspace (to something like AdvancedWorkflows-Ex2-CompleteC.fmw) and publish it to FME Server.
 It should be registered with the Job Submitter service.

 Locate the workspace in the Server web interface and run it to make sure it runs to completion.
-It will run each of the two child workspaces in turn.
+It will run each of the two helper workspaces in turn.

 Don't worry that FME reports zero features written.
-That only refers to the master workspace (not the child workspaces).
+That only refers to the parent workspace (not the helper workspaces).
 Evidence of success will be the log and new output files (sl3, gdb) in the resources folder:

 ![](./Images/Img6.225.Ex2.OutputDatasetsInResources.png)